wbp2114/ML_recipe_sodium/Predictive_Modeling---Recipe_Sodium.md

 eXtreme Gradient Boosting (XGBoost) is a tree based ensemble model that boosts weak learners by interatively learning from previous models.
 Boosting starts by fitting an initial model, and then a subsequent model is built that focuses on accurately predicting the cases where the previous model performs poorly.
 This process is then repeated where each successive model attempts to correct for the shortcomings of the previous model.
 The of these two models is expected to be better than either model alone.
 Then you repeat this process of boosting many times.
 Each successive model attempts to correct for the shortcomings of the combined boosted ensemble of all previous models.

 XGBoost improves upon the boosting model framework by focusing on minimzing the overall prediction error of successive models using gradient descent.
-Each new model is fit to the new residuals based on the gradient of the error with respoct to the prediction.
+Each new model is fit to the new residuals based on the gradient of the error with respect to the prediction.

 ``` r
 nrounds <- 1000